Skaytacium/wrauth/docs/config.md

 # REQUIRED: site admins, who can control all peers
 admins:
   # MINIMUM: 1
-    # EITHER: REQUIRED: same as rules.ips
+    # EITHER: REQUIRED: the addresses to allow admin access to
   - ips: '172.16.0.10'
-    # OR: REQUIRED: same as rules.pubkey
+    # OR: REQUIRED: the public key(s) to allow admin access to
   - pubkey: 'MJ6JoquFLTf419V5dzkcV1z8TY8SIuPyaSH/1SBBP1o='
     # OR: REQUIRED: the user to match
   - user: 'admin'